-There are several types of systems used to provide heat in a home, and within each broad type, there are many variations.
+There are several types of systems used to provide heat in a home, and within each broad type there are many variations.
 Some heating systems share components with the home's cooling equipment, and some systems provide both heating and cooling.
-The term HVAC—heating, ventilation, and cooling) is used to describe the overall climate control system in a home.
+The term HVAC—heating, ventilation, and air-conditioning—is used to describe the overall climate control system in a home.

-No matter what system is used, the purpose of all heating appliances is to tap the thermal energy from a fuel source and transfer it to living spaces to maintain a comfortable ambient temperature.
+No matter what HVAC system is used, the purpose of all heating appliances is to tap the thermal energy from a fuel source and transfer it to living spaces to maintain a comfortable ambient temperature.
 Heating systems can use a variety of fuel sources, including natural gas, propane, fuel oil, biofuel (such as wood), and electricity.
 Some homes have more than one heating system, such as when an addition or finished basement is heated by a different system than the rest of the house.Continue to 2 of 8 below.

-By far the most common HVAC system in modern homes is the forced-air system that uses a furnace with an electrically powered blower that moves warmed air to the various rooms of the home through a network of ducts.
+By far the most common HVAC system in modern North American homes is the forced-air system that uses a furnace with a blower fan that delivers warmed air to the various rooms of the home through a network of ducts.
 Forced air systems are very quick at adjusting the temperature of a room, and because air conditioning systems can share the same blower and ductwork, this is an efficient overall HVAC System.

 Fuel sources: The furnaces that power forced-air systems can be fueled by natural gas, liquid propane (LP), fuel oil, or electricity.

-Distribution: Air that is warmed in by the furnace's burner or heating element warmed air is distributed through a network of ducts to heating registers in individual rooms.
+Distribution: Air that is warmed in by the furnace's burner or heating element air is distributed through a network of ducts to heating registers in individual rooms.
 Another system of ducts returns air back to the furnace through cold-air returns.